-Twenty, my first stop, thanks to a tweet from Ideas In Food was to the kitchen of Cypress, where chef Craig Deihl gave me a truly impressive tasting of his dry cured meats and sausages.
+On a recent trip to Charleston, SC, to promote Twenty, my first stop, thanks to a tweet from Ideas In Food was to the kitchen of Cypress, where chef Craig Deihl gave me a truly impressive tasting of his dry cured meats and sausages.
 Damn they were good—highly recommend you wonderful folks in Charleston stop in for a taste.
 One of the items he sliced for us he called “knuckle.”
 Now one of the hardest parts of understanding salumi is getting a handle on terminology.
 When I inquired further he used the Italian term, fiocco, which is a name for a boned portion of the ham (the other larger boned cut is called culatello).
-The above cut ...On a recent trip to Charleston, SC, to promote
+The above cut is from that same area of the ham, but what really matters to me is that there is a Read On »

-Cathy Barrow‘s and Kim Foster‘s Charcutepalooza.
+The economy struggled but cooking and writing about food sure didn’t!
+My colleague Emilia and I decided to have a look at the most popular—or most viewed is perhaps the better phrase—posts from this site this year.
+By far the most exciting blog event of the year was Cathy Barrow‘s and Kim Foster‘s Charcutepalooza.
 What an amazing thing happened, and all because of that catchy hashtag on Twitter.
 This would not have happened without Twitter.
 Congrats to all who participated and who pushed themselves to cook in unfamiliar and often difficult ways!
 Special congrats to Cecilia, who blogs at One Vanilla Bean, and Peter, who blogs at Cookblog, as the two year’s end finalists.
 Good luck to you both!
-Top ruhlman.com posts from ...The economy struggled but cooking and writing about food sure didn't!
-My colleague Emilia and I decided to have a look at the most popular—or most viewed is perhaps the better phrase—posts from this site this year.
-By far the most exciting blog event of the year was
+Top ruhlman.com posts from 2011, in no particular order: Stock Convictions & Stock Clarifications In which I Read On »

 In honor of this month’s #charcutepalooza challenge over at Mrs. Wheelbarrow, I’m reposting this soppressata recipe from a couple years back.
 Wishing all who take up the challenge well.
 Happy curing!
 While David Lebovitz considers molecular gastronomy and The Alinea Cookbook in a long and thoughtful post today (he approaches with great skepticism, as he’s a traditionalist at heart, and leaves with appreciation having come back round to where he’d begun but by a whole new route), I would like to consider some of the oldest molecular gastronomical magic known to man.
 Combining ground pork and salt and seasonings, introducing to it some microscopic creatures, and waiting for it to dry a little, to achieve a tangy flavorful sausage that has never gone above room temperature.
 In December, a few of us went in on a pig.
 One of the Read On »

-pastrami short ribs, and love them because they’ve got the perfect meat-to-fat ratio.
+I’ve written about pastrami short ribs, and love them because they’ve got the perfect meat-to-fat ratio.
 But ever since the arrival of a Big Green Egg (planning a review soon), I’ve wanted to do a proper pastrami, which is essentially a corned beef brisket, coated with pepper and coriander and smoked (the result above was perfect—look at that awesome fat).
 While I’ve published the corned beef recipe from my book Charcuterie, I haven’t really talked about smoking strategies at home.
 I recommend two different methods: stove top and in a kettle grill.
 Stove-top smoking is easy with an inexpensive ($43) Cameron smoker.
 I bought one a few years ago and it works great for bacon and would work great for this brisket.
-Briskets require long low ...I've written about
+Briskets require long low heat though, and this is tricky on a stove Read On »